nintanuki/pygame-air-hockey/README.md

 ### Air Hockey
 A simple air hockey game made in Pygame.
 Everything is drawn in Pygame, no image files or sprites are used.
 I used the logic from [Clear Code's pong tutorial](https://www.youtube.com/watch?v=Qf3-aDXG8q4) as the basis.
+Trying to figure out the puck physics was more difficult than I anticipated, and I still haven't worked out all the issues.
+This is a work in progress.